GetMeoutt/linux_assignment3/README.md

 ### 2. Config `Systemd`
 in this step we will use the `generate-index.service` and `enerate-index.timer`  from the repository to set up `systemd` to run the `generate_index` every day at 5 am.

-as the `generate-index.service,enerate-index.timer ` file are provided in the repository, you should be able to do the following step, using this file.
+as the `generate-index.service,generate-index.timer ` file are provided in the repository, you should be able to do the following step, using these files.

 the `generate-index.service` has the following content inside
 ```bash